 - Assess the need for intubation using age, forced expiratory volume in one second (FEV1), functional status, body mass index (BMI), requirement for oxygen when stable, comorbidities, and previous admissions to intensive care units.

-- Consider physiotherapy using positive expiratory pressure (PEP) masks to help with clearing sputum.
+- Consider physiotherapy using positive expiratory pressure devices for selected people with exacerbations of COPD, to help with clearing sputum

 - Regularly assess symptoms and observe functional capacity.
 Do not routinely perform daily monitoring of peak expiratory flow or FEV1.

 - Repeat arterial blood gas measurements regularly, according to the response to treatment.